wp-plugins/wordpress-23-related-posts-plugin/readme.txt

 == Upgrade Notice ==

 = 2.5 =
-This version adds a wrapper around related posts.
+This version adds a wrapper around related posts and a link to zemanta.com (can be turned off in plugin settings).
 Please recheck the layout after upgrade.

 == Changelog ==